Original Article published 8/26/19

 - Travel bugs!
 I mentioned these above.
 If you find one, there is a code on each of them that you can search for on the Geocaching site.
 Once you put that code in, you can “discover” the travel bug (just means you found it, you don’t have to do anything with it) or pick it up to move it somewhere else.
 Once you have done either of those, you can go to its page on geocaching.com and see where in the world it has gone.
 We’ve found a handful of them so far, with some of them starting out in places as far away as Germany, Australia, and New Zealand!
 If you stick with Geocaching, you can also buy travel bugs of your own and send them out into the world, although from what I understand it’s pretty hit or miss with how they do.

-- After you find 50 or 75 or 100, you can also think about hiding them if you want.
+- After you find about 100 of them, you can also think about hiding them if you want.
 My kids are, at the moment, much more into hiding them than finding them, although we have just begun to dip our toes into that one.

 - Once you get into it, there are also meetups and activities and such that you can go to, by way of the coordinates, of course.
-We haven’t done any of these, but there is a very active South Jersey Geocachers group.
+We haven’t done any of these (update – we’ve now done a ton of these, they are fun!
+Even went to big one in Ohio with a few thousand people, which was pretty crazy), but there is a very active South Jersey Geocachers group.
 They also have a Facebook page, where they are REALLY nice to people who don’t know what they are doing, like certain writers on a certain South Jersey hiking blog.

 I Finally Stop Writing a Book on This